 Cathedral of Santa Maria del Fiore

-Afterwards, we went in search of lunch and avoided the hyped-up All’Antico Vinaio; instead, we went to La Schiacciata next door which had a much shorter queue, huge sizes and arguably better Schiacciata!
-We roamed the city until we collected the Duomo climb tickets, the Cathedral itself is free but to climb the Dumo or Bell Tower required tickets.
-I would recommend the Brunelleschi Pass (30 Euros or £25) which includes access to the Baptistery of San Giovanni, Giotto’s Bell Tower, Brunelleschi’s Dome, the Opera del Duomo Museum and the ancient Basilica of Santa Reparata.
+Afterwards, we went in search of lunch and avoided the hyped-up All’Antico Vinaio; instead, we went to La Schiacciata next door, which had a much shorter queue, huge sizes and arguably better Schiacciata!
+We roamed the city until we collected the Duomo climb tickets.
+The Cathedral itself is free, but to climb the Duomo or Bell Tower requires tickets.
+I would recommend the Brunelleschi Pass (30 Euros or £25), which includes access to the Baptistery of San Giovanni, Giotto’s Bell Tower, Brunelleschi’s Dome, the Opera del Duomo Museum and the ancient Basilica of Santa Reparata.

-Tip– Book the Cathedral tickets from the official website and a few weeks in advance as it books up fast!
-We were late so paid more via a 3rd company but still got to experience the unbelievable Cupola and city views.
+Tip– Book the Cathedral tickets from the official website and a few weeks in advance, as it books up fast!
+We were late, so we paid more via a 3rd company, but still got to experience the unbelievable Cupola and city views.

 Piazza Michelangelo